 After people become tolerant of the drug, they will begin to use more of the drug than they should.
 This is substance abuse or misuse.
 After using the substance for a while, the person may become addicted to it.
 And, since the body is so used to functioning under the influence of the drug, it becomes very difficult to go without using the opioid.
 So, it’s hard for people in this position to end drug use.
 If the person stops using the drug, the body will go into a kind of shock called “withdrawal.”
 Symptoms of withdrawal can be very uncomfortable and even dangerous.

-Here are some of the common opioid withdrawal symptoms:
+common opioid withdrawal symptoms:

 - Muscle pain